| China, with a recorded history of 5,000

 different dynasties and accompanied with traditional musical

+instruments.
 Chinese Opera is recognized as one

 of the three oldest dramatic art forms in the world.
 It is a